Lumakoala

-Lumakoala is an extinct genus of phascolarctid that inhabited the Northern Territory of Australia during the Oligocene epoch.
-It was a member of the Pwerte Marnte Marnte Local Fauna and is known from a single species, Lumakoala blackae.
+Lumakoala is an extinct genus of probable phascolarctid that inhabited the Northern Territory of Australia during the Late Oligocene.
+It was a member of the Pwerte Marnte Marnte Local Fauna and lived alongside two other koala species.
+It likely fed on soft plants and, occasionally, insects.
+The genus contains only a single species, Lumakoala blackae, known from a few isolated teeth.